Medication Search: Orencia

-Each vial of sterile powder contains abatacept 250 mg.
+Each vial of sterile powder contains 250 mg of abatacept.
 Nonmedicinal ingredients: maltose, sodium chloride, and sodium phosphate monobasic.

 The recommended dose of abatacept varies according to body weight.

 When abatacept is given as an intravenous injection, most adults will receive between 2 and 4 vials per infusion.
 Children may receive fewer vials of abatacept per infusion, depending on their weight.
 The appropriate dose is usually given once every 2 weeks for the first 3 doses, and once every 4 weeks after that.
 Intravenous injections take approximately 30 minutes and are given by a health care professional, usually in a clinical setting such as a hospital clinic.
 When abatacept is used to prevent GVHD, 4 doses are given by intravenous infusion on specific days relative to the cell transplant date.